El Salvador–Spain relations: High-level visits

+King Juan Carlos I and Queen Sofía in San Salvador; September 1977.

+President Salvador Sanchez Cerén and Queen Letizia in San Salvador; May 2015.

+King Juan Carlos I and President Salvador Sanchez Cerén in Guatemala; January 2016.

 Bilateral agreements

 Over the years, both El Salvador and Spain have signed numerous bilateral agreements and treaties such as: Treaty on consular protection (1953); Agreement on visa waiver for nationals of both nations (1959); Scientific and technical cooperation agreement (1988); Agreement on the promotion and protection of investments (1996); Extradition treaty (1997); Air transportation agreement (1997); and an Agreement on the avoidance of double taxation (2008).

 Transport

 There are direct flights between both nations with Iberia.

 Trade

-In 2018, trade between El Salvador and Spain totaled US$306 million.
+In 2025, trade between El Salvador and Spain totaled €249 million Euros.
 El Salvador's main exports to Spain include: coffee and tuna.
 Spain's main exports to El Salvador include: machinery, chemicals, plastics, drugs, electrical appliances and iron and steel foundry; food, cars and cosmetics.
 Spain is El Salvador's eleventh biggest trading partner globally and sixth biggest foreign investor.
 Spanish multinational companies such as Mapfre, Telefónica and Zara operate in El Salvador.